 Tetradian Books » Blog Archive » Power and Response-ability Published: July 2008 Suggested price: £25.00 Preview: see: Buy print edition from: Buy e-book edition from IT Governance “Many of the common concepts of power in business are so close to perfectly wrong that it’s amazing any work happens at all…” The physics definition of power is ‘the ability to do work’; most social definitions are closer to the ability to avoid it.
 This enlightening and enlivening book explains the interplay of power, property and responsibility in the business context – how it works, why it doesn’t, and what to do about it. how to identify power in the workplace – both functional and dysfunctionalhow to enhance responsibility and ‘response-ability’ at workhow to resolve differences of scale, from ‘I’ to ‘We’ to ‘Us’ to ‘Them’how to avoid ‘power-traps’ that could put the enterprise at riskhow to design systems that improve purpose-fulfilment, relationship-management and knowledge-technology in the enterprise

 Buys Eloqua Redwood Shores, Calif. – December 20, 2012 Oracle today announced that it has entered into an agreement to acquire Eloqua, Inc. (NASDAQ: ELOQ), a leading provider of cloud-based marketing automation and revenue performance management software for $23.50 per share or approximately $871 million, net of Eloqua’s cash.
 The combination of Oracle and Eloqua is expected to create a comprehensive Customer Experience Cloud offering to help companies transform the way they market, sell, support and serve their customers.
-The combined offering is expected to enable organizations to provide a highly personalized and unified experience across channels, create brand loyalty through social and online interactions, grow revenue by driving more qualified leads to sales teams, and provide superior service at every touchpoint.
+The Board of Directors of Eloqua has unanimously approved the transaction.
+“Modern marketing practices are driving revenue growth and is a critical area of investment for companies today,” said Thomas Kurian, Executive Vice President, Oracle Development.
+“Exceptional customer experience starts with knowing your customer’s preferences and delivering a highly personalized buying experience,” said Joe Payne, Chairman and CEO, Eloqua.
 About Oracle Trademarks Contact Info